๐งช Velora Lab: Experiment Log

 ๐ง Summary

 V1 represents the baseline material.
-It shows successful film formation but lacks structural stability and flexibility.
+It successfully forms a film but lacks structural stability and flexibility.

 ๐งช V2 Prototype